-Active rehab is all about bridging the gap from post-injury limitations back to the active, vibrant lifestyle you once enjoyed, whatever that means for you.
-With the help of physicians, physios or time alone, your injury has settled down enough for you to get through most work, school or light household duties with only mild to moderate discomfort.
-But what about sport and recreation or lifting kids and groceries?
+Come to Clayton Heights Sports & Therapy Center when you are in need of active rehabilitation in Surrey.
+This process is all about bridging the gap from post-injury limitations back to the active, vibrant lifestyle you once enjoyed, whatever that means for you.
+With the help of physicians, physios, or time alone, your injury has settled down enough for you to get through most work, school, or light household duties with only mild to moderate discomfort.

 Active programs are generally started in conjunction with or at the end of physiotherapy treatment.
 The active rehabilitation program will be customized to enable you to cope with the respective job tasks/functional needs of returning to work.
 A gradual return to work will be incorporated with the active rehabilitation program to ensure a successful return to work.
-The program will be effectively managed and will include communication between your physiotherapist, doctor, kinesiologist, ICBC case manager and lawyer.
+The program will be effectively managed with proper communication between your physiotherapist, doctor, kinesiologist, ICBC case manager, and lawyer.

 Exercise provides the best treatment for many types of injuries.
 Exercise programs are developed based on a patient's specific physical capabilities and potential.
 Patients are taught exercises to increase strength and improve movement.
 These exercises can be done by patients on their own at home or at the gym.